maxzheng/great-life-guide/README.md

 A Great Life Guide
 ==================

-This will help you to have a great life that is simple, happy, passionate, fruitful, and meaningful.
+Congrats on starting a great life that is simple, peaceful, passionate, fruitful, meaningful, and happy!

 <img align="right" src="happiness.jpg" width="350px">